 Therapy sessions with me are typically pretty casual.
 We start each session catching up on the past week and decide what issue we are going to address.
 Sometimes we talk about heavy things, things that you’ve never said out loud or have trouble talking about because they’re uncomfortable.
 But there’s growth that happens when you do that!

 Some sessions, we are talking about what is working well for you and try to figure out why things are going so well so that we can keep going!
-As an anxiety therapist for teens in Charlotte, NC (and an online anxiety therapist in North Carolina and Virginia), I want therapy to be a great experience.
+As an anxiety therapist for teens in Charlotte, NC (and an online anxiety therapist in North Carolina, South Carolina, and Virginia), I want therapy to be a great experience.

 Photograph: Unsplash-Katy Anne